 To Kill A Mockingbird Controversies

 As with many other Pulitzer-Prize winning novels, like John Steinbeck’s The Grapes of Wrath (read my reflections on the novel here) or Margaret Mitchell’s Gone With The Wind (read my reflections on the novel here), Harper Lee’s To Kill A Mockingbird was ensconced in controversy upon its release.
-It was criticized by many as immoral or obscene for its colorful use of racial epithets and its controversial content.
-Many schools boards, particularly in the American South, attempted to ban the book -most notoriously in Hanover County, VA, until public outcry reversed the decision.
+It was criticized by many as immoral or obscene for its colorful use of racial epithets and certain examples of controversial content.
+Many schools boards, particularly in the American south, attempted to ban the book –most notoriously in Hanover County, VA– until public outcry eventually reversed the decision.
 Harper Lee, herself, wrote a letter to the school board expressing disappointment at their decision (she questioned whether or not any of the board members could, in fact, read).
-Over the years since its publication there have been numerous attempts to ban the book from American libraries.
+Over the years since its publication there have been numerous attempts to ban To Kill A Mockingbird from American libraries.
 In 2016, To Kill A Mockingbird, along with Huckleberry Finn, was removed from a school library in Virginia, and in 2017 a school board in Mississippi removed To Kill A Mockingbird from its longstanding position in the elementary school’s curriculum.
-Thankfully, free speech and free inquiry advocates continue to push back against censorship at American schools and libraries.
+Thankfully, advocates of free speech and free inquiry have continued to push back against censorship in American schools and libraries.
 Recently, To Kill A Mockingbird won PBS’s “Great American Read” for favorite American novel by the general public.

-The 1961 Pulitzer Prize Decision
+On the 1961 Pulitzer Prize Decision

 She was born in Monroeville, Alabama, the youngest of four children.
 Growing up, she became close friends with Truman Capote (he was actually the basis for the character “Dill” in To Kill A Mockingbird, and in return Truman Capote based a character in his first novel on Harper Lee).
 She studied law at the University of Alabama at Tuscaloosa, but much to her father’s chagrin, she dropped out one semester before graduating.
 Harper Lee was generally considered the bohemian of the family while her older sister, Alice, pursued a legal career.